kantiles/pagedreport_v2/README.md

 -> Make a list inside a table with parameter/default value/what it change/example

+### Theme

+Should be a true/false on the name

 ### Page size

 - `pagesize`: also works in landscape.
 Default to A4.
 Could be one of Letter (http://test.weasyprint.org/suite-css-page-3/chapter5/section2/) or measures

+Please note that size of elements aren't specifically adjusted for landscape mode so you would maybe have to change some things in the template

 ### Colors

+- `maincolor``
+- `secondcolor`

 ### Fonts